grafeas/kritis/docs/signer_install.md

 ### CRDs and Roles

-Policies and other data for the signer are stored a CRDs and secrets in the Kubernetes cluster.
+Policies and other data for the signer are stored as CRDs and secrets in the Kubernetes cluster.
 These examples are simplified, please ensure to carefully review the policies to ensure they are properly ACLed.